plumier/plumier/docs/tutorials/basic-sql/11-Deployment.md

 ![jawsdb](../../assets/tutorial/heroku-jawsdb-mysql.png)

-* Click the JawsDB MySQL hyperlink it will open in a new tab, and copy database connection string there.
+* Click the JawsDB MySQL hyperlink it will open in a new tab, than copy database connection string there.

 ![connection-string](../../assets/tutorial/jaswdb-connection-string.png)